Billiethekid/TheGym/README.md

 # TheGym
-Practice data where I store trials and improve upon technical skills.
+Where I come to train and porve my skill.